lauraredmondson/CodeFirstGirlsSheffield-Python-Intro/Projects/Project_descriptions.md

 #### Analysis ideas:

-- Print/ plot the top 10 movies by ranking.
+- Print or plot the top 10 movies by ranking.

+- Plot the top 5 biggest grossing movies

+- Plot the top 5 biggest revenue movies

-- Plot the biggest grossing/ revenue/ budget movies
+- Plot the top 5 biggest budget movies

-- Plot the revenue data by Domestic/ Foreign/ Worldwide
+- Choose 2 movies and make a plots of Domestic/ Foreign/ Worldwide revenue for each

 - Plot the top 10 movies for each genre